 The <CompanyName>’s Quality Organization is an independent function responsible for the development, implementation, and maintenance of the QMS.
 It consists of a formal organization with defined lines of accountability, as well as advisory and decision-making bodies, and is responsible for Quality Assurance (QA), Quality Management (QM) and Quality Control (QC) throughout the organization.
 In cases when all parts of Quality are impacted the term Quality Organization may be used, and until Quality Management is formally separated QA and QM are effectively used interchangeably.

-The Quality Organization is led by <QualityManualProcessOwner> and consists of two (2) main functions, the QA function and the QC function:
+The Quality Organization is led by <QualityOrganizationHead> and consists of two (2) main functions, the QA function and the QC function:

 The QA function is responsible for ensuring that products, devices and materials comply with the requirements for their intended use throughout their life cycle, and for verifying that GxP-related activities comply with the approved procedures.